SCU Alumni Spotlight: The Jesuit Mission in Action

 In order to eliminate some of these obstacles, we decided to create a platform that could make it easier to find and trust sustainably and ethically sourced products.
 We wanted to ensure our tool could serve online shoppers like ourselves and also help generate more purchases for the companies that were committed to a higher standard of production.
 We started tracking the purchasing power of our customers, revealing that how a customer spends their dollar really can reduce carbon emissions and water waste, as well as provide living wages for laborers around the world.

 With much help from the SCU community, Alexa and I turned our idea into a reality with a company called Zarella.
 We won the Ciocca Center Pitch Competition and graduated from the Bronco Venture Accelerator.
-The Zarella website is currently live!
-Check out our website to shop for responsible products, make a wish list, or get on our mailing list.
+Our company allows consumers to shop for responsible products, make a wish list, or get on our mailing list.
 We are currently working on a way to reward customers for each responsible purchase, taking another step toward a more humane, just, and sustainable world and truly living out the mission of Santa Clara University.
 We can’t wait to see how Zarella can continue to create a positive impact in the world with the support of our Santa Clara community!